This article will help you with filing your taxes as a Lyft driver.

 TurboTax Live Self-Employed ($100 value)

-If we don’t get the requested info within 15 days of sending the notice to you, the IRS requires us to withhold 24% of your earnings.
+If we don’t get the requested info within 15 days of the notice being sent to you, the IRS requires us to withhold 24% of your earnings.
 This money will be sent to the IRS and applied toward your income tax obligation for next year.

-You won’t be able to use Express Pay or Lyft Direct if there is backup withholding on your account.
+You won’t be able to use Express Pay or Lyft Direct if there's a backup withholding on your account.